Ruiz0430/CAP4773-Image-Processsing-Spring-2024/README.md

 ## Author: Daniel Ruiz

 ## Overview
-1. - [X] Read an image into a workspace variable
+* - [X] Read an image into a workspace variable
-⋅⋅* User is able to choose from a set of images which image they would like to use via dropdown button.
+  * User can select from a set of images via drop drown button.
-2. - [X] Display the image
+* - [X] Display the image
-3. - [X] Apply an image processing filter/effect of your choice to the image
+* - [X] Apply an image processing filter/effect of your choice to the image
-4.  - [X] Display the result
+*  - [X] Display the result
-5. - [X] Save the resulting image to a .png file
+* - [X] Save the resulting image to a .png file